estuary/docs/README.rst

 Flow is configuration driven and uses a developer-centric workflow that emphasizes version control, composition and re-use, rich schematization, and built in testing.
-It's runtime offers online scaling, and takes best advantage of data reductions and cloud pricing models to offer a surprisingly low total cost of ownership.
+It's runtime offers flexible scaling, and takes best advantage of data reductions and cloud pricing models to offer a surprisingly low total cost of ownership.

 This documentation lives at https://github.com/estuary/docs,